 3. Tell them WHY they can’t do what they want to do at the moment in a positive way

-If your child is upset they aren’t allowed to do something, then try and encourage and educate them in a positive way.
+If your child is upset they aren’t allowed to do something, try to encourage and educate them positively.

-“I want you to stay safe.
-That’s why it’s not a good idea to jump from the rock.
+“I want you to stay safe, so jumping from the rock is not a good idea.
 What’s another fun and more safe place you can jump from?”

 “That’s dangerous, don’t do that.”